What Home Appraisers Look for & How to Prepare (2026 Guide)

-Whether you’re selling a beautiful home in Kelowna or refinancing your property in West Kelowna, the appraisal is a critical milestone.
+Whether you’re selling a beautiful home in Kelowna or refinancing your property in Vancouver, the appraisal is a critical milestone.
 It’s the number that banks use to decide how much they’re willing to lend on a property.

 For sellers, a strong appraisal backs up your asking price, giving you serious leverage in negotiations.
 If you're a homeowner looking to refinance, it can unlock more equity for those dream renovations or other investments.